top of page

 2. Abandon any hope of true support or emotional reciprocation from them - remove your emotional needs from your interactions with them.

 A word of advice - trauma healing, while life-changing and empowering, is often better experienced with someone supportive.
-Consider seeking support from whichever model of talking therapy appeals to you, whether this is Hypno-CBT, CBT, counselling or another model of support.
+If you're considering professional support, consider seeking this from whichever model of talking therapy appeals to you.
 There are many free providers of support, such as We Are With You, a national service offering online and phone-based support (and face-to-face when circumstances allow), as well as private practitioners.
-Visit our main pages for more info on the holistic hypnotherapy service offered at Arrive Therapy®.

 Kathy Carter